etrusci-org/quotes/markdown/quotes.md

 - When you play, never mind who listens to you.

+## Rumi

+- If everything around seems dark, look again, you may be the light.

 ## Ryka Aoki

 - When you rush, all you are doing is practicing your mistakes at a faster pace.